xdxdVSxdxd/LaCuraBook/EN/RemixID/Howto.md

 After the 30 minutes are over, each one presents the other in 1 minute by impersonating them, something like _"Hello, I'm XYZ and I'm blablabla, I love blablabla, an important event in my life has been blablabla..."_

+...

 ### Second Phase: Theory
 __1.5 hours__

 Look for slides in the [materials folder](https://github.com/xdxdVSxdxd/LaCuraBook/tree/master/EN/RemixID/materials)

+...

 ### Third Phase: Chunks of Self
 __2 hours__

+Each person has to bring

+- 1 object which describes themselves, and/or their personal history
+- 1 label for the object (text of about 200-400 charachters)
+- 1 longer text for the object (a longer text)

+...

 ### Fourth Phase: Software & Tech
 __1 hour__

+...

 ### Fifth Phase: Images
 __1 hour__

+...

 ### Sixth Phase: Production
 __1 hour__

+...

 ### Seventh Phase: Exhibit
 __1 hour__